patelharsh21/200-days/README.md

 trained a model in cnn and experimented on different architectures and hyperparameters
 Completed nlp course chapter -1
 ## day 22
-Completed nlp course chapter -2
+Completed nlp course chapter -2  and chapter-3
+## day 23
+Worked on AIFD project
+Passes coursera week 4 quiz